Razor Blades And Other Metal Objects Found Inserted Into Halloween Candy In An Ohio Neighborhood

 In one case, a father says that his son thought something was amiss with the wrapping of a Reese’s Peanut Butter Cup.
 He inspected it, and he claims that he found a razor blade embedded in the candy.

-In another case, a mother says that she was inspecting her daughter’s candy, simply as a routine precaution — indeed, it’s widely considered a best practice to inspect your kids’ Halloween candy for adulteration before letting them eat it — when she found a razor blade embedded in a piece of candy in the most painful way possible.
+It’s widely considered a best practice to inspect your kids’ Halloween candy for adulteration before letting them eat it.
+In another case, a mother says that she was inspecting her daughter’s candy, simply as a routine precaution, when she found a razor blade embedded in a piece of candy in the most painful way possible.

 “One of the parents noticed it when she fanned the candy out.
 She actually sliced her finger open,” said Sgt.
 Scott Owen.